-- Other good options to roast with the baby bok choy are asparagus and small cauliflower florets because they take a similar roasting time.
-I also sometimes add a few handfuls of fresh baby spinach to roast as well.
+- Add another vegetable: I usually make this roasted bok choy with broccoli (as pictured).
+Other good options are asparagus and small cauliflower florets because they take a similar roasting time.
+I sometimes add a few handfuls of fresh baby spinach to roast as well.

-- If you can’t find baby bok choy, you can use full size bok choy and cut it into smaller pieces.
+- Substitute for baby bok choy: Use regular bok choy (which is longer and thicker).
+Cut it into smaller pieces.
 Roast for about 10 minutes instead of 6.

-- Add chili flakes if you like some heat.
+- Add red pepper flakes if you like some heat.

-- Substitute sesame seeds with other toasted chopped nuts or seeds.
+- You can also substitute sesame seeds with other toasted chopped nuts or seeds.

 - I use a balsamic reduction/glaze I buy at the store for the drizzle.
-I have, however, included instructions to make your own in the recipe.
+If you prefer to make your own, I have included instructions to make your own in the recipe.